 If your car key gets wet in Hawaii, you can first try to shake it, blow on it and put it in the sun for a while and hope that it dries enough to function again.
 Sometimes that works!

 If it doesn’t, you’ll need to either call AAA or the phone number on your key tag for assistance.
 That’s not a big deal if you’re near one of the cities, but can be a real challenge if you’re in an area with bad reception.
 Even once you manage to make the call, it can take a long time (sometimes a few hours) to get service from a tow truck or the rental car agency, and it will be at your expense.

 So do yourself a favor and be careful with those keys.
 Don’t say I didn’t warn you!

 Unfortunately, cars are tough to get in Hawaii even in normal times since they have to be shipped in by boat.
 Manufacturing and transportation of all sorts of goods has been impacted by the pandemic, and cars are no exception.
-At the same time, Hawaii is one of the few popular destinations open to Americans and tourists are flocking to the islands as much as capacity constraints will allow.
-The net result is that there’s now a massive rental car shortage in Hawaii.
+At the same time, Hawaii has seen a boom in tourism in 2021 and 2022 beyond even pre-pandemic levels.
+Even car deliveries in late 2021 weren’t enough to meet the rise in tourism.
+The net result is that there’s still a massive rental car shortage in Hawaii.